ssx10/ci-era/README.md

 ## Running the Project
 The project requires only Docker CE installed on your system.
 PHP and MariaDB will be installed inside the containers.
 For more info, see `docker-compose.yml` file in the root directory.

-Once you the docker running:
+Once you have the docker running:

 Go to the root directory
 ```